holy-himalaya-eco-trek-logo

 7 hours

 The trek to Gosaikunda from Cholang Pati is a mine of highlights: pictorial waterfalls, breathtaking panoramic views of peaks standing tall, a scenic walk along the hill slopes, and finally, beautiful Gosaikunda Lake.
 We can also enjoy breathtaking views of the Annapurna range and surrounding valleys from up there.
-Gosaikunda is considered a sacred place by both Hindus and Buddhists and holds religious importance and is a focal point for pilgrimages.
+Gosaikunda is considered a sacred place by both Hindus and Buddhists, holds religious importance, and is a focal point for pilgrimages.
 The lake is a wonder to behold, especially when viewed from the village and lodges.
 Besides this lake, there are many other lakes that make the place more attractive and holy.

 20